-Based on the evaluation results in Table 3.3-1 to Table 3.3-3, the channels that need coverage recovery and the estimated amount of compensation for RedCap UE in Urban scenario at 4 GHz are summarized in Table 3.3-4, where the numbers in bracket show the counts of the number of the companies with same observation.
+Based on the evaluation results in Table 3.3-1 to Table 3.3-3, the channels that potentially need coverage recovery in Urban scenario at 4 GHz and the summary of companies evaluation results for the margin to the coverage recovery target (i.e. the MIL of bottleneck channel for the reference NR UE) are summarized in Table 3.3-4, where the numbers in bracket is the number of samples.

 Table 3.3-4: Coverage recovery for RedCap UE in Urban scenario at 4 GHz (Option 3)